amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Linearithmic time complexity it's slightly slower than a linear algorithm.
 However, it's still much better than a quadratic algorithm (you will see a graph at the very end of the post).

 **Examples of Linearithmic algorithms:**
-- Efficient sorting algorithms like merge sort, quicksort and others.
+- Efficient sorting algorithms like merge sort, quicksort, and others.

 ### Mergesort